End of life: understanding medical aid in dying

 Requesting medical aid in dying

-Capable persons may change their mind at any time and refuse medical aid in dying.
-This refusal does not have to be given in writing.
+Capable persons may change their mind at any time.
+In such cases, their refusal does not have to be given in writing.

 Any questions or problems?